Joan Carden: Biography

 Joan Maralyn Carden was born in Melbourne, an only child, in 1937.
 Her parents were Frank Carden (1902–1967) and Margaret Carden née Cooke (1896–1997).
 She attended Lee Street State School, North Carlton, and Ormond State School, Melbourne, and was dux of Prahran Technical Girls' School in 1955.
 Her first experience of opera as a child was hearing Mozart's The Magic Flute, and then Richard Strauss's Salome sung by Joan Hammond.
 She would later become a friend of Hammond, singing at her funeral in Bowral, and at her memorial concert in Melbourne, and she also received the Dame Joan Hammond Award.

-In Melbourne, her first singing teacher was the English Wagnerian soprano Thea Phillips, then briefly Henri Portnoj.
+In Melbourne, her first singing teacher was the English-born Wagnerian soprano Thea Phillips when she was seventeen who gave her gentle instruction.
+Her teacher was then briefly Henri Portnoj.
 She was a private student at Trinity College of Music in London and won a Stuyvesant Scholarship tenable at London Opera Centre, 1966/7, where her singing teacher was the West Australian expatriate Vida Harford (1907–1992), with whom she studied for the remainder of her teacher's life.
 She won a major prize in the Munich International Music Competition in September 1967, before graduating from the London Opera Centre that year.
 She performed in the United Kingdom, and Germany.
 She returned to Australia in 1970, joining in 1971 the Australian Opera (now Opera Australia) as a major principal till retiring from that company in 2003.

 Her debut with OA was in 1971 as Liù in Puccini's Turandot in 1971, then Marguerite in Gounod's Faust.
 In the first season at the Sydney Opera House (1973–74) she sang Pamina in The Magic Flute.
 At the Royal Performance in October, she sang Natasha in Prokofiev's War and Peace.
 Her career with OA saw her sing such other roles as Tosca and Madama Butterfly many times, as well as Marguérite (Faust), Gilda (Rigoletto), Queen Elizabeth (Maria Stuarda; opposite Deborah Riedel in the title role), Desdemona (Otello), Leonora (Il trovatore and La forza del destino), Violetta (La traviata), Tatiana (Eugene Onegin), Mimi (La bohème), most of the Mozart heroines, including Donna Anna and Elvira (Don Giovanni), the Countess (The Marriage of Figaro), Fiordiligi (Così fan tutte), Vitellia (La clemenza di Tito), plus Richard Strauss's Feldmarschallin (Der Rosenkavalier), Ellen Orford (Peter Grimes), the four heroines performed in English and then French, in The Tales of Hoffmann, Eva (Die Meistersinger von Nürnberg), Alice Ford (Falstaff), Elisabetta (Don Carlos), and the title roles in Lakmé, Alcina, Adriana Lecouvreur and Suor Angelica.
 She also sang a concert repertoire including Verdi's Requiem, appearing with Sydney Philharmonia and other ensembles.